D-Jeffrey/Embroidery-File-Organize/README.md

 A powershell script to deal with the many different types of embroidery files, put the right format types in [mySewingnet](https://mysewnet.com/) Cloud

 ## parameters
-  >-includeEmbFilesWithInstruction = $false
-  >-CleansewingNet = $false
-  >-DownloadDaysOld = 7

-  - -includeEmbFilesWithInstruction = $false
-     Put a copy of the Embrodery in with the instructions in addition to putting them into the mysewnet cloud folders
+`-includeEmbFilesWithInstruction = $false` Put a copy of the Embrodery in with the instructions in addition to putting them into the mysewnet cloud folders
-  - -CleansewingNet = $false
-     Cleanup the MySewingNet Folder to only Embrodery files
-  - -DownloadDaysOld = 7
+`-CleansewingNet = $false`  Clean out non embroidery files from the mysewingnet cloud directory since it is limited on the amount of space you have to work with (unless you are using the Silver or Platinum plans.
+The files are deleted to the **recycle bin** so they can be restored.
+`-DownloadDaysOld = 7`  determine how old of zip files to look for (in days)

 ## functions